tomzvilla/full-stack-interview/README.md

 ## Description

-This project is a web app providing a ticketing system.
-This web app is very simple and consists of a single main entity, *tickets*, whose schema is as follows:
+This project is a simple TODO application.
+This web app is very simple and consists of a single main entity, *todos*, whose schema is as follows:
-* activity_name: string
+* title: string
-* current_queue_number: int
-* serving_time: int
+* description: string
-* price: int
+* estimated_time: int  # in minutes

 Users can:
 * access this page
-* view available tickets
+* view current todos
-* "print" (reserve) a ticket
+* add a new todo
-* view the waiting time for a given ticket (that they have "printed" earlier)

-No login or persist user state is required.
-Imagine going to the terminal of a bank, printing the ticket number for a given service and then going to a screen to check the waiting time.
+* delete an existing todo

+This is a simple demo project and no login or persist user state is required: you can assume a single user will be using this sytem.

 ## Example

-To give an example, a user might access the web app and see a list of available activities:
-* Activity 1 (Price: $15)
-* Activity 2 (Price: $10)
-* Activity 3 (Price: $20)
-* Activity 4 (Price: $8)

-The user could then choose to "print" a ticket for Activity 2.
-The system would reserve the next available queue number (in this case, 29) for the user.
-Later, the user can check the waiting time for their ticket, entering their ticket number for that Activity.
-Given that Activity 2 has a serving time of 300 seconds (5 minutes) per ticket, and there is one person ahead of them (queue number 28), the estimated waiting time would be approximately 5 minutes.
+To give an example, a user can open the web application and see a list of current TODOs.
+They can then add a new TODO by entering title, description, and estimated time.
+Once added, the new TODO will appear in the list.
+If the user decides they no longer need a TODO, they can delete it by clicking a delete button next to the corresponding item.
+The application will update the list to reflect the changes immediately.

 ## Required Tools and Involved Tech Stack